naiborhujosua/Telco_Churn_Analysis/README.md

 **Need for Application**: Save customers rate from Churning

-In our employee retention problem, rather than simply predicting whether an employee will leave the company within a certain time frame, we would much rather have an estimate of the probability that he/she will leave the company.
+In our employee retention problem, rather than simply predicting whether an customers will likely to churn within a certain time frame, we would much rather have an estimate of the probability that customers will likely to churn.
-We would rank employees by their probability of leaving, then allocate a limited incentive budget to the highest probability instances.

-Consider employee turnover domain where an employee is given treatment by Human  Resources because they think the employee will leave the company within a month, but the employee actually does not.
-This is a false positive.
-This mistake could be expensive, inconvenient, and time consuming for both the Human Resources and employee, but is a good investment for relational growth.

-Compare this with the opposite error, where Human Resources does not give treatment/incentives to the employees and they do leave.
-This is a false negative.
-This type of error is more detrimental because the company lost an employee, which could lead to great setbacks and more money to rehire.
-Depending on these errors, different costs are weighed based on the type of employee being treated.
-For example, if it’s a high-salary employee then would we need a costlier form of treatment?
-What if it’s a low-salary employee?
-The cost for each error is different and should be weighed accordingly.

- **Solution 1:**
- - We can rank employees by their probability of leaving, then allocate a limited incentive budget to the highest probability instances.
- - OR, we can allocate our incentive budget to the instances with the highest expected loss, for which we'll need the probability of turnover.

-**Solution 2:**
-Develop learning programs for managers.
-Then use analytics to gauge their performance and measure progress.
-Some advice:
- - Be a good coach
- - Empower the team and do not micromanage
- - Express interest for team member success
- - Have clear vision / strategy for team
- - Help team with career development
+We would give incentives to the senior Citizen customers who are loyal in order to reduce churn rate.
+In addition to that, It is a good chance to improve customer service experiences by using social media specialist or chatbot for improving customer service experiences.